 Sterling hits 23-month low vs euro as no-deal Brexit worries grow

-Pound withing touching distance of 92 pence as it hits lowest mark since September 2017
+Pound within touching distance of 92 pence as it hits lowest mark since September 2017

 The pound was last down by 0.4 per cent at 91.8 pence against the euro